MilCOS/Noob_MeanField_etc/MF_su2_soc/README.md

 but it doesn't work well in the simulation.
 So I digged some old papers which discussed the similar model.

 In Ref.
-3, the SU(n) Hubbard-Heisenberg model can be restored to our SU(2) model when n=2, and the ground state is constructed out by the valence bond state.
+3, the SU(n) Hubbard-Heisenberg model can be restored to our SU(2) model when n=2, and the ground state is constructed out by the valence bonds.
 The normal site-centered charge density wave becomes the bond-centered density wave.
 However, the nearest neighber state is formed under the condition that n is approching infinity.
 Those processes that create non-nearest-neighbor bonds have amplitudes which are of order 1/n.
 The singlet bond operators also correspond to a bond-centered spin-density wave(the Heisenberg exchange term),

 ![](https://latex.codecogs.com/gif.latex?\langle%10\mid%10c_{i\sigma}^{\dagger}c_{j\sigma}\mid^2\rangle\propto\langle%10S_i\cdot%10S_j\rangle)